Skip to main content

 Steps to receive webhook messages

-1. Create an HTTPS server with a POST endpoint that returns a HTTP 200 status code.
+1. Create an HTTPS server with a POST endpoint that returns a successful HTTP 2xx status code.

 2. Register the webhook in the Radom dashboard using the endpoint's URL.